 Cinque Terre is truly a dream spot for Italy lovers.
-To be honest that´s no surprise because it’s a magnificent Italian Riviera coastal area with five towns, Italian cuisine, wine, beaches, and hiking in Cinque Terre.
+To be honest, that’s no surprise, because it is a magnificent Italian Riviera coastal area with five towns, Italian cuisine, wine, beaches, and trails for hiking in Cinque Terre.

-The area is blessed with picturesque views and Cinque Terre trails is something that every visitor can’t skip during their stay in that magical Five Lands.
-The whole area lies on the 20km coastline and is covered with different levels of trails between every five villages, which will satisfy every hiker’s needs.
+The area is blessed with picturesque views and the Cinque Terre trails are something that every visitor can’t miss during their stay in those magical villages.
+The whole area lies on the 20 km coastline and is covered with different levels of trails between the five villages, which will satisfy every hiker’s needs.
 But what are the options?

 Cinque Terre Hiking Trails

-Hiking in Cinque Terre contains two main pathways: Blue Trail (Sentiero Azzurro) and High Trail (also known as Path 1).
-When the Cinque Terre hikes on the Blue Trail are more popular and easier to complete then High Trail needs more endurance to finish.
-But both are doable for every person without any experience.
+Hiking in Cinque Terre contains two main pathways: the Blue Trail (Sentiero Azzurro) and the High Trail (also known as Path 1).
+When hiking in Cinque Terre, the Blue Trail is more popular and easier to complete, then the High Trail requires more endurance to finish.
+Nevertheless, both trails are doable for everyone, even those without any experience.

 Cinque Terre Blue Trail

-Hiking trail connects straightly all the Cinque Terre villages from Monterosso al Mare to Riomaggiore.
-It’s also the most popular pathway and probably with the heaviest traffic.
-The total of 12 km is divided into four sections and connects every town.
+The hiking trail connects the Cinque Terre villages, from Monterosso al Mare to Riomaggiore, straightly.
+It is also the most popular and probably the busiest pathway.
+The 12 km long trail is divided into four sections, connecting each town.